Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Model-Free Policy Evaluation

 \fi where $p(\tau_i)/q(\tau_i) = \prod_{t=0}^{H-1}\phi(\abold_t^{(i)}|x_t^{(i)})/\pi(\abold_t^{(i)}|x_t^{(i)})$, a superscript $(i)$ and subscript $t$ means the state or action taken at time $t$ in trajectory $i$, and $|D|$ is the size of the used dataset.
 Under the assumption of bounded rewards in Assumption \ref{as:reward} and full support in Assumption \ref{support}, the IS estimator will be bounded by some maximum value $\Jmaxt$.

 The marginalization step may not be computed with respect to the true stationary distribution as it assumed that the true transition matrix is unknown.
 However, the empirical stationary distribution $\muhat(x_{-\N_W})$ may be estimated and used in place of the true distribution.
-To estimate a stationary distribution of a Markov chain empirically, it is beneficial to use one trajectory with a long horizon; this is the basis of Markov chain Monte Carlo techniques such as the Metropolis–Hastings algorithm that require a burn-in period \cite{wasserman2004all}.
+To estimate a stationary distribution of a Markov chain empirically, it is beneficial to use one trajectory with a long horizon to achieve the Markov chain's mixing time \cite{wolfer2020mixing}; this is the basis of Markov chain Monte Carlo techniques.
 To this end, we suggest generating a trajectory $x_1,\dots,x_{H_{\mu}}$ of length $H_{\mu}$ separate from the trajectories used for the IS routine.
-The \emph{empirical stationary distribution} is defined as, \ifarxiv
+Define the shorthand notation $\xnot = \{x'|x'_{-\N_W} = x_{-\N_W}\}$ to be the set of states whose substates for agents $-\N_W$ match those in the given state $x$.
+The \emph{empirical stationary distribution} is, \ifarxiv

 Similarly to \eqref{mu big}, the empirical distribution $\muhat(x_{-\N_W})$ is the summation,

 \else